wethegit/component-library/packages/wethegit-components-cli/README.md

 2. Run `yarn init -y`
 3. Run `npm link @wethegit/components-cli`

-You should now be able to run `@wethegit/components-cli` from the command line.
+You should now be able to run `npx @wethegit/components-cli init/add` from the command line.

-### Adding new types of registry items
+### Adding new category of registry items

-At the moment, the CLI only supports `components` and `utilities`.
-If you want to add a new type of registry item, you need to:
+If you'd like to add a new category of registry item, you need to:

-1. Add a new type to [RegistryCategory](./src/registry-index.ts)
+1. Add a new category to [RegistryCategory](./src/registry-index.ts)
-2. Set the source directory for the new type in [consts](./src/utils/consts.ts)
+2. Set the source directory for the new category in [consts](./src/utils/consts.ts)

 Those are the basic steps.
-If this new type require a new directory as destination from the user, we also need to set that up in the config:
+If this new category require a new directory as destination from the user, we also need to set that up in the config:

 1. Add a new property to [Config](./src/index.d.ts) and update [DEFAULT_CONFIG](./src/utils/consts.ts)
 2. Resolve the path during config parsing in [resolveConfigPath](./src/utils/resolveConfigPaths.ts)